Links

 Media Democracy Fund is a project of the New Venture Fund, a US-based 501(c)3 public charity.
 MDF’s annual grantmaking cycle supports their grantees’ general operations and projects, and maintains the ability to rapidly fund projects that address opportunities or threats as they arise throughout the year.

-Priorities related to media development and journalism: MDF is one of the first philanthropies that supports media and technology policy organizations working to advance the public interest and human rights in the digital age.
+Priorities related to media development and journalism: MDF is one of the first philanthropies that supports media and technology policy organisations working to advance the public interest and human rights in the digital age.

 Geographical priorities: MDF has a global scope.
 It works closely with funding partners to ensure their funding makes the greatest impact and protects the public's fundamental rights to freely express opinions, mobilize marginalized communities and promote equity for all.